Samsung takes aim at second straight year of record profit as memory chips rebound

 UBS estimates supply of DRAM chips by SK Hynix would shrink by 14 percent in the fourth quarter, plunging the overall DRAM market into a supply deficit of some 7 percent.
 The South Korean firm aims to fully restore operations in November.

-Shares in Samsung ended Friday unchanged, after advancing as much as 3.1 percent on Wednesday prior to the earnings guidance announcement.
+Shares in Samsung rose 0.6 percent on Friday, after advancing as much as 3.1 percent on Wednesday prior to the earnings guidance announcement.
 Financial markets in South Korea were closed on Thursday due to a public holiday.

 SLOWING GROWTH